Technology Select Sector SPDR Fund (NYSEARCA:XLK) Sees Strong Trading Volume

-Shares of Technology Select Sector SPDR Fund (NYSEARCA:XLK – Get Rating) saw strong trading volume on Friday .
-1,629,495 shares were traded during mid-day trading, a decline of 89% from the previous session’s volume of 14,843,418 shares.The stock last traded at $153.98 and had previously closed at $151.96.
+Technology Select Sector SPDR Fund (NYSEARCA:XLK – Get Rating) shares saw unusually-strong trading volume on Friday .
+Approximately 213,382 shares changed hands during trading, a decline of 99% from the previous session’s volume of 14,368,985 shares.The stock last traded at $158.05 and had previously closed at $158.31.

 Sector SPDR Trust SBI Interest, formerly Technology Select Sector SPDR Fund, seeks to provide investment results that correspond to the price and yield performance of the Technology Select Sector of the S&P 500 Index (the Index).
 The Index includes companies primarily involved in industries, such as information technology (IT) consulting, semiconductor equipment and products, computers and peripherals, diversified telecommunication services and wireless telecommunication services.It utilizes a passive or indexing investment approach to invest in a portfolio of stocks that seek to replicate the Index.